-Subpart M(b)(1) - Oversight and Program Integrity Standards for State Exchanges, 45 CFR §155.1200 requires the Exchange, at least annually, provide to HHS a financial statement presented in accordance with U.S. generally accepted accounting principles by April 1 of each year.
+Subpart M(b)(1) - Oversight and Program Integrity Standards for State Exchanges, 45 CFR §155.1200 requires the Exchange, at least annually, provide to the U.S. Department of Health and Human Services a financial statement presented in accordance with U.S. generally accepted accounting principles by April 1 of each year.